anomal/RainbowVis-JS/readme.markdown

 `rainbow.setNumberRange(minNumber, maxNumber);` sets the number range of the Rainbow object.
 By default, it is 0 to 100.

-Related Libraries
+Related Links
 -----------------

 * [RainbowVis-Java](https://github.com/anomal/RainbowVis-Java) - Java version
-* [rainbowvis-rails](https://github.com/Intrepidd/rainbowvis-rails) - Rails version by Intrepidd
+* [rainbowvis-rails](https://github.com/Intrepidd/rainbowvis-rails) - RainbowVis Rails gem by Intrepidd